Atomic Blender (PDB/XYZ)

 In general, the options Sector and Radius determine the precision and dimension of the sticks, respectively.
 Option Smooth always means that a Smooth operator is applied on the sticks.
 Option Color means that the stick is divided into two parts, showing the colors of the respective two atoms which it connects.

-The sticks of one element are put into one instancing verts structure and the sticks appear as cylinders.
-The instancing verts structure makes the displaying and loading of many sticks relatively fast (Separate Atoms for more info).
+The sticks of one element are put into one instancing vertex structure and the sticks appear as cylinders.
+The instancing vertex structure makes the displaying and loading of many sticks relatively fast (see Section The instancing vertex structure for more info).
 Options Unit is the length of a unit (a small cylinder): several of such units are put together forming actually the stick (cylinder).
 The longer the unit length is the less is the number of such units and thus the faster is the displaying.
-However, if the unit length is too long the stick becomes eventually longer than the bond length, which the stick will actually represent.
-This then creates some overlapping effects.
-Option Bonds displays apart from single also double, triple, etc. bonds whereas option Distance is the corresponding bond distance measured in stick diameter.
+However, if the unit length is too long the stick becomes eventually longer than the bond length (distance between atoms).
+This can then lead to a “overlapping effect” where a stick intersects the atoms.
+Option Bonds displays apart from single also double, triple, etc. bonds whereas option Distance is the distance between the bonds measured in stick diameter.

 The skin and subdivision modifiers are used to build the sticks.
 This gives a nice network of sticks, which can be used to show, e.g. only the bonds of the structure (delete the atoms before!).
 Options SubDivV and SubDivR are parameters of the subdivision operator.
 If option Smooth is activated, the initial squarish profile of the sticks changes to a more circular one.
 Note that if this option is chosen, there is only one object representing all sticks.